ChrisSantosLang/redscience/docs/source/commandline.rst

 Requirements
 ------------

+*(Various words are underlined in this first set of requirements to give a sense of what an ontology would have to include.
+Note that it would have to include more than what is bolded here!)*

 Write a program that allows two **humans** (sharing the same keyboard) to play **Tic-Tac-Toe** at the **command prompt**, with **options** at any point to **quit**, **undo the last move**, or